 We’re often asked what to pack for a luxury cruise.
 Our answer varies.
 If you’re traveling on an expedition cruise, you’ll need outdoor gear, with just a small selection of outfits for dinner.

 On a long luxury cruise, dressing up is part of the fun, even if you’re on a ship that doesn’t have formal nights.
 But don’t shy away from formal night cruises.
 It’s easy to dress well without overpacking, especially with clothes that mix and match from Chico’s.com.
-My upcoming series will show you how.
-In the meantime, here are a few items that we always pack:
+I offer plenty of tips in what to wear on a luxury cruise.

 For the cabin:

 Over the Door Shoe Organizer: If you’re in a luxury cruise cabin that’s on the smallish side, I’m thinking of the veranda cabins on Crystal or almost any expedition cruise cabin, with the exception of Silver Cloud, an over the door shoe organizer will save space in the bathroom.

 Hang the shoe orgaznier over the inside of the bathroom door to conveniently store toiletries.
 At the end of the cruise, give the shoe organizer to your cabin attendant for his or her use.

 Universal 3-Outlet Power Strip and Surge Protector: Cruise cabins never have enough electrical outlets for today’s wired traveler.
 We like this power strip because of its long cord and versatility—the universal socket accepts plugs from any country and the 100V – 250V is great for worldwide travel.

 Scala hat: Hats are a must for sun and wind protection.
 Scala hats are packable and they’re great for bad hair days, too.
 Our recommendation for men?
 Wear your favorite baseball hat or buy one on the ship as a souvenir.